strangerstudios/pmpro-events/readme.txt

 2. Event information is hidden on the site.

 == Changelog ==
+= 1.6 - 2024-10-17 =
+* FEATURE: Now updating the plugin from paidmembershipspro.com.
+* ENHANCEMENT: Updated translation files bundled with the plugin.

 = 1.5 - 2024-07-18 =
 * ENHANCEMENT: Updated the frontend UI for compatibility with PMPro v3.1. #53 (@dparker1005)
 * ENHANCEMENT: Only load our module for All-In-One-Events Calendar for versions before 3.0.
 If you are using the latest version, please restrict the content by following this guide - https://www.paidmembershipspro.com/documentation/content-controls/